kristopolous/DRR/indycast.net/about.md

 Don't you hate it when some blackbox frameworky magic doesn't work and you helplessly try to figure out what's the code and what's the framework ... geez, I hate that.
 No, not here.

-In fact, I've created a user-story for an would-be admin.
+In fact, I've created a user-story for a would-be admin.
+Every interaction with a computer should be a thought-out interface.

 #### Easy set-up
 Alice is interested in adding her station, RDIO.
 She